Setting up a Replica Server (Stratum 1)¶

 server is not used by production clients.
 If the database is installed

-in the default path used by Maxmind’s own
+in the default directory used by Maxmind’s own

 cvmfs_server will use it from there and